Program Management: An Introduction

 Practical Management Practices and Procedures

 Summary: Effective procedures and efficient processes are essential to your success as a family child care provider.
-Running a well-organized family child care program requires keeping everyone informed, handling paperwork, professionally addressing problems, and managing day-to-day tasks and administrative responsibilities.
+Running a well-organized family child care program requires frequent communication, handling paperwork, professionally addressing problems, and managing day-to-day tasks and administrative responsibilities.